Kotlin/KEEP/proposals/collection-literals.md

     Collection literals is a widely understood concept with more or less the same syntax across different languages.
     And new users have the right to naively believe that Kotlin supports it.
 4. Avoid unnecessary intermediate vararg array allocation in `listOf`.
-5. Resolve the `emptyList`/`listOf` hussle.
+5. Special syntax for collection literals helps to resolve the `emptyList`/`listOf` hussle.
     Whenever the argument list in `listOf` reduces down to zero, some might prefer to cleanup the code to change `listOf` to `emptyList`.
-    And vice-versa, whenever the argument list in `emptyList` needs to grow above zero, the programmer needs to replace `emptyList` with `listOf`
+    And vice-versa, whenever the argument list in `emptyList` needs to grow above zero, the programmer needs to replace `emptyList` with `listOf`.
     It creates a small hussle of `listOf` to `emptyList` back and forth movement.
-    It's by no means a big problem, but it is just a small annoyance, which is nice to see to be resolved by introduction of collection literals.
+    It's by no means a big problem, but it is just a small annoyance, which is nice to see to be resolved by the introduction of collection literals.

 The feature doesn't bring a lot of value to the existing users, and primarly targets newcomers.